italanta/elewa-website-html/README.md

 ## 3. Getting Started

-To get a local copy up and running, please follow these simple steps.
+To get a local copy up and running, please follow these simple steps

 ### Prerequisites